ucmadumere/ucmadumere/README.md

 - 👋 Hi, I’m @ucmadumere
-- 👀 I’m interested in frontend web development
+- 👀 I’m a fullstack web developer
-- 🌱 I’m currently learning css
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ucyweb@gmail.com